tsuhaofu/Intervention-Analysis-for-UKDriverDeaths/README.md

-# Intervention Analysis for UKDriverDeaths Dataset
+# Intervention Analysis of UKDriverDeaths Dataset

 This project investigates the effect of the seatbelt law implementation on the number of car drivers killed or seriously injured in the UK, utilizing a time-series analysis approach with intervention analysis.